A Past to Be Proud of and a Future with Promise

 At PlainsCapital Bank, we’ve always had a trailblazing spirit.
 PlainsCapital Bank was founded in 1988 by current Chairman and CEO Alan B. White and a group of young bankers who dreamed of bringing relationship banking to their hometown of Lubbock, Texas.
 With the acquisition of Plains National Bank, a Lubbock financial institution with one branch and $198.8 million, they began growing the bank one relationship at a time.

-Twenty-five years later, PlainsCapital Bank is the fifth-largest bank in Texas based on deposit market share.
-We have a statewide presence with more than 60 locations in markets such as Austin, Corpus Christi, Dallas, Edinburg, El Paso, Fort Worth, Houston, Laredo, Lubbock, McAllen, San Antonio, and the Rio Grande Valley.
+Twenty-seven years later, PlainsCapital Bank is the sixth-largest bank in Texas based on deposit market share.
+We have a statewide presence with more than 67 locations in markets such as Austin, Corpus Christi, Dallas, Edinburg, El Paso, Fort Worth, Houston, Laredo, Lubbock, McAllen, San Antonio, and the Rio Grande Valley.
 We are a strong and stable financial institution and a trusted community partner.
 We take pride in helping our customers blaze trails of their own, whether launching or expanding a business, raising a family, or moving into retirement.
 Our diverse range of services includes commercial banking, treasury management, private banking, and wealth management, as well as consumer banking.

 1988 – The Corporation acquires Plains National Bank in Lubbock with $198.8 million in assets

 1999 – The Bank grows to $878 million in assets and expands outside West Texas by opening its first Dallas branch.
 The Bank acquires Dallas-based mortgage company PrimeLending.